evejweinberg/Learning-OF-Tools/README.md

 * 2) Open the example xcode project (or whatever IDE you have); add the Add-on to the project, and run it.
 *

+**Bonus: Every time you manually add these addons, they become options in your Project Generator**
 ## WRITING ADDONS
 http://www.ofxaddons.com/pages/howto#make